emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 ### Request-Action TLV {#request-action-tlv}

-The Request-Action TLV MAY be sent by both the peer and the server in response to a successful or failed Result TLV.
-It allows the peer or server to request the other side to negotiate additional inner methods or process TLVs specified in the response packet.
+The Request-Action TLV MAY be sent at any time.
+The Request-Action TLV allows the peer or server to request that other side negotiates additional inner methods or process TLVs which are passed inside of the Request-Action TLV.

 The receiving side MUST process this TLV.
 The processing for the TLV is as follows:

 > The receiving entity MAY choose to process any of the TLVs that
 > are included in the message.